Teachers United Directors

 Director of Communications

-In her ninth year of teaching English Language Learners, Jamie Romberg is serving as an ELL Consultant Teacher in the Clover Park School District in Lakewood.
-She enjoys collaborating with new and veteran educators alike as a BEST Mentor for beginning teachers and a facilitator for National Board Certification candidates.
-Jamie stays actively involved in local and national efforts that address the needs of students, such as improving ELL standards, instruction and assessment as well as strengthening schools' outreach and partnerships with families.
+In her tenth year in education, Jamie Romberg serves as an ELL Consultant Teacher in Lakewood's Clover Park School District.
+She enjoys collaborating with new and veteran educators alike as a BEST Mentor for beginning teachers and facilitator for National Board Certification candidates.
+Before moving into the role of Consultant Teacher, Jamie taught elementary ELL and reading.
+Jamie stays actively involved in local and national efforts that address the needs of ELL students, such as improving ELL standards, instruction and assessment as well as strengthening schools' outreach and partnerships with families.

 Director of Publications